Libya’s telco sector suffers amid Nato airstrikes

 Ayad said that the sites targeted by the NATO raids had no military purpose and added that the Libyan General Office of Communications would inform the International Telecommunication Union of the damage to the county's telecoms sector.

-The raids had damaged key telecoms infrastructure in areas including Al-Hisha, Al-Wachka and Al-Qaddahiya, Brega, Al-Ghardabia, Al-H'nioua, Nouflia, and the area west of Sirte.
+The raids had damaged key telecoms infrastructure including areas including Al-Hisha, Al-Wachka and Al-Qaddahiya, Brega, Al-Ghardabia, Al-H'nioua, Nouflia, and the area west of Sirte.

 The news followed reports that thousands of telecoms workers had been deployed as human shields to protect telecoms infrastructure from the raids.